twhc20/Spark-Code-Test-Boilerplate-2024-TimothyChan/README.md

 The frontend already has functionality to list the todo's, your task is to complete the form which submits todo's to the backend system.

-Please fork this repo and commit your code so it can reviewed by us.
+Please use this repo as your base and commit your code so it can reviewed by us.
 Please get as far as you can within 2 hours.

 # Setup
 If not already installed, please install the following: